 There are so many muscles involved in skiing and snowboarding, including quadriceps, hamstrings, glutes, abdominals, and those of the lower back and arms.
 I remember during my first week of snowboarding, I quickly realised that I had sore muscles in places I didn’t even know existed!

 Earlier this year, we blogged about a variety of key exercises to help improve your endurance, and reduce your likelihood of injury.
 If you’re a newbie, or a pro, or somewhere in between, strength and endurance training is a fantastic way to improve your overall experience on the slopes.
 What better time to start than now!
-To read more about the simple exercises you can complete in your own home or backyard, follow this link:
+Try these exercises to prepare for your ski trip.

 Here, we will go into some examples and the benefits of warm-up and cool-down exercises and stretches.
 They’re a key process for preparing the individual for physical activity; improving sports performance; minimising the likelihood of sports injury; and assisting in properly rehabilitating sprains or strains.

 For warm-ups, it’s important to understand the effectiveness of them.
 They prepare the body and mind for further strenuous activity.
 Done properly, warm-ups increase the body’s core temperature as well as the body’s muscle temperature (this assists the muscles to be loose and pliable).
 An effective warm-up also has the effect of increasing both your heart rate and your respiratory rate.
 This increases overall blood flow, which delivers vital oxygen and nutrients to the working muscles.

 Consisting of power-walking, jogging, stationary bike, skipping, or jumping jacks.
 The intensity and duration should induce a light sweat and should be governed by your personal fitness level, however aiming for 5 minutes is a good start.